-- Until November, 2020 Topco LLC held a 70% ownership interest in MLSC Holdings, LLC ("MLSC") through its consolidated subsidiaries with the remaining30% being recorded as non-controlling interests in our consolidated financial statements.
+- Until November 2020, Topco LLC held a 70% ownership interest in MLSC Holdings, LLC ("MLSC") through its consolidated subsidiaries with the remaining30% being recorded as non-controlling interests in our consolidated financial statements.
 MLSC net income or loss was attributed to the non-controlling interests using an attribution method, similar to the hypothetical liquidation at book value method, based on the distribution provisions of the MLSC Amended and Restated Limited Liability Company Agreement ("MLSC LLC Agreement").
 In November 2020, and before the closing of the IPO, Topco LLC repurchased all of the outstanding non-controlling interests in MLSC for \$166.4 million. - In November 2020, based on the Organizational Transactions described above, we became the sole managing member of Topco LLC.
-As of March 31, 2021, we hold approximately 38% of the outstanding LLC Units of Topco LLC, and approximately 62% of the outstanding LLC Units of Topco LLC are held by MLSH 1.
-Therefore, we report non-controlling interests based on LLC Units of Topco LLC held by MLSH 1 on our condensed consolidated balance sheet as of March 31, 2021.
-Income or loss attributed to the non-controlling interest in Topco LLC is based on the LLC Units outstanding during the period for which the income or loss is generated and is presented on the condensed consolidated statements of income and consolidated statements of comprehensive income.
+Until the Secondary Offering in April 2021, we held approximately 38% of the outstanding LLC Units of Topco LLC, and approximately 62% of the outstanding LLC Units of Topco LLC were held by MLSH 1.
+As of June 30, 2021, as a result of the Secondary Offering in April 2021, we hold approximately 44% of the outstanding LLC Units of Topco LLC, and approximately 56% of the outstanding LLC Units of Topco LLC are held by MLSH 1.
+Therefore, we report non-controlling interests based on LLC Units of Topco LLC held by MLSH 1 on our condensed consolidated balance sheet as of June 30, 2021.
+Income or loss attributed to the non-controlling interest in Topco LLC is based on the LLC Units outstanding during the period for which the income or loss is generated and is presented on the condensed consolidated statements of comprehensive income.

 MLSH 1 is entitled to exchange LLC Units, together with an equal number of shares of our Class B common stock (together referred to as "Paired Interests"), for shares of Class A common stock on a one-for-one basis or, at our election, for cash, from a substantially concurrent public offering or private sale (based on the price of our Class A common stock in such public offering or private sale).
 As such, future exchanges of Paired Interests by MLSH 1 will result in a change in ownership and reduce or increase the amount recorded as non-controlling interests and increase or decrease additional paid-in-capital when Topco LLC has positive or negative net assets, respectively.
-For the three months ended March 31, 2021, MLSH 1 did not exchange any Paired Interests.
-In April 2021, MLSH 1 executed an exchange of Paired Interest immediately prior to the closing of the Company's secondary offering (see Note 11)
+In April 2021, MLSH 1 executed an exchange of Paired Interests immediately before the closing of the Secondary Offering.

-A distribution of \$23.1 million for tax liabilities was made to MLSH 1 during the three months ended March 31, 2021No distributions were made during the three months ended March 31, 2020.
+Distributions of \$33.1 million and \$56.2 million for tax liabilities were made to MLSH 1 during the three and six months ended June 30, 2021, respectively.
+Distributions of \$0.2 million for tax liabilities were made to the non-controlling interest holders of MLSC during the three and six months ended June 30, 2020.